umeshrathi-developer/SMBC-Timemaster/README.md

 ### Permission Denied
 Ensure the user running Django has read/write permissions to the project directory.

-## Support & Maintenance

-For issues or feature requests, please contact the system administrator.

 ## License
 Internal Use Only - Company Proprietary

 ---